Blobscan/blobscan/apps/docs/src/app/docs/storages/page.md

 - Ethereum Swarm
 - File system

 By default all storages are disabled and you must enable at least one in order to run Blobscan.
+This is done using [environment variables](/docs/environment).

 Note that the database size can grow quickly.
 For this reason, it is not recommended to choose Postgres in production.